NisharaTharushi/Blogspot_Website/README.md

 🔗 [Test Automation Practice](https://testautomationpractice.blogspot.com/)

-**Test Automation Practice Blogspot** is a comprehensive web-based playground for practicing UI test automation.
+**Blogspot Automation Website** is a comprehensive web-based playground for practicing UI test automation.
 It includes various real-world web components like forms, buttons, alerts, tables, sliders, and more — making it ideal for developing and testing Selenium skills.

 ---